 4. Humayun’s Tomb:

-Humayun’s Tomb The first garden tomb in Asian Continent, adoring the UNESCO WORLD HERITAGE SITE, this marvelous structure is next to Taj Mahal for its beauty and popularity.
-Based on Charbagh style, many Mughal rulers are buried there.
+Humayun’s Tomb The first garden-tomb in Asian Continent, adoring the UNESCO WORLD HERITAGE SITE, this marvellous structure is next to the Taj Mahal for its beauty and popularity.
+Based on Charbagh’s style, many Mughal rulers are buried there.
 Built of red sandstone, the monument is known for its Persian design.

 3. Red Fort

 A walk to Delhi is incomplete without a visit to a red fort and Chandani Chowk.
-Once symbolizing the glory of powerful Mughal dynasty, the structure still represents the glory of India on Independence Day. a part of the UNESCO WORLD HERITAGE SITE, the fort is badly ruined now, only walls and ramparts, the main gates, the audience halls and the imperial apartments are open for the visitors.
-This red stone building has witnessed has witnessed many rise and falls.
-The mark of time is evident on this structure now.
+Once symbolizing the glory of the powerful Mughal dynasty, the structure still represents the glory of India on Independence Day. a part of the UNESCO WORLD HERITAGE SITE, the fort is badly ruined now, only walls and ramparts, the main gates, the audience halls and the imperial apartments are open for the visitors.
+This red stone building has witnessed many rises and falls.
+The mark of time is evident in this structure now.